 There have been health pioneers throughout history, but not many have discerned a spiritual component to our health.
 One who did, and whose writings I study deeply, is Mary Baker Eddy, a 19th century Christian healer.
 She discovered that understanding the mental condition of a patient was of fundamental importance in healing physical problems.
 However, Eddy went further in her discoveries.
 She wrote, “Divine Love always has met and always will meet every human need.”
 She brought to light how the divine can change human thought, and bring physical healing in its wake.

-The inspiring story of Todd and the response of the patients who meet him, opens the door to understanding that there is more to wellness than can be discerned in a physical body.
+The inspiring story of Todd the therapy dog and the response of the patients who meet him, opens the door to understanding that there is more to wellness than can be discerned in a physical body.
 Realizing the connection between thought, spirituality and wellness is actually a return to what we already know.